HalfCodedPrince/hot_cold_rain/canon/constants/cosmos/bean.md

 Short elongation windows; low altitude and glare near Oboe complicate naked-eye tracking.
 Almanacs list first/last visibility by season.

 ## Lore
-Minor role in calendars and omen lists compared to Hex and Karodot; chiefly a teaching example for inner-orbit geometry.
+Chiefly used as a teaching example for inner-orbit geometry.